Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 Create a deployment using jupyter/tensorflow-notebook. (<https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html>)

-Examples for two methods, one being NodePort and the other being LoadBalancer.
+Examples for two methods, NodePort and LoadBalancer.

-At this point we can either clone the github repository (<https://github.com/Platform9-Community/ai-ml-workshop>) or you can download/copy the jupyter.yaml file from either the NodePort folder or the LoadBalancer folder under the ai-ml-101 directory.
+At this point we can either clone the github repository (<https://github.com/Platform9-Community/ai-ml-workshop>) or you can download/copy the jupyter.yaml file from either the NodePort folder or the LoadBalancer folder under the ai-ml-101/ directory.

-Once you have the file on your machine, or somewhere that can use kubectl to access the cluster, we can run:
+Once we have the file on our machine, or somewhere that can use kubectl to access the cluster, we can run:

 `kubectl create -f jupyter.yaml`

 ## Access the Notebook

 Once the notebook has deployed we can pull the logs to figure out the URL + Token.
 The Tensorflow image is around 1GB so it can take a few moments for the pod to move into a running state.

 Assuming we are deployed in the default namespace, we can view the status of the pod using:

-`kubectl get pods -w`
+`kubectl get pods`

 ```bash
 $ kubectl get pods